kinde-oss/kinde-typescript-sdk/README.md

 ```
 Notice that you are able to override the `state` parameter in `RegisterURLOptions`,
 if not provided then the SDK will assign a random string to this value, this
 applies to the `login` method discussed below as well.
+In addition it must be
+noted that interally this method will ensure the resulting registration URL has
+the `start_page` query parameter to `'registration'`.

 ### `login`
 The method returns the login URL, your app should redirect to this URL when
 you are signing in a user, post authentication Kinde will redirect the user
 back to your application at the callback route that you have configured.
 The app takes the following options as argument.

 ```ts
 login(
   sessionManager: SessionManager,